drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-04/exercise.md

 let validated_addr = deps.api.addr_validate(&unvalidated_addr)?; // addr_validate always takes a reference (`&`)
 ```

-You may recall, in our last lesson we created `cw721-soulbound`, and at that time our `InstantiateMsg` looked like this
+In the last lesson we created `cw721-soulbound`, at that time our `InstantiateMsg` looked like this:

 ```rs
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]